UNDER THE COTTONWOODS

 The CGIA held that the State retains immunity for “an injury caused by the natural condition of any unimproved property.”
 This seems to pretty much slam the door of Sara claiming that a branch falling out of a tree should open the Colorado treasury to her.
 But her lawyer was crafty.
 He learned that the Park employees sometimes trimmed trees that required it.
 Thus, he argued, the trees ceased being in “natural condition” because the State altered that condition through incidental maintenance.
 Plus, because the State built the campsite next to and under the trees, those trees became “incorporated” into improved property.

-In a decision handed down last year, the Colorado Supreme Court rejected Sara’s claims.
+The Colorado Supreme Court rejected Sara’s claims.
 Parsing the voluminous history of the CGIA, the Court concluded that the Act did not permit the “spatial analysis” she proposed.
 In other words, it doesn’t matter how close to the improved facilities an unimproved natural object – like a cottonwood – might be.
 What matters is what caused the injury.
 Here, it was a branch from an unimproved tree in its natural condition.
 Its location next to a campground did not alter its natural state.

 For that matter, neither did the State’s occasional cleanup of that tree and others like it when dangling limbs caused Park employees to trim and haul away detritus.
 The State had no duty to do so, the Court said, and the fact that it may trim on a volunteer basis did not convert what was not a duty into a legal obligation.

 The Court’s decision is a interesting tutorial on governmental immunity, and on the balancing of competing interests in making unimproved land available for recreation and protecting the public from hazards created by governmental action.
 As well, it’s a reminder that sometimes, no lawyer is good enough to “make them pay.”